 cashmere doesn’t lose its softness or luxurious feel, making them perfect investment

-The friction against fibres caused by normal wear of the
+The friction against fibers caused by normal wear of the

 material promotes the formation

 It mainly occurs when the knit is made of yarns which were spun using shorter or a blend

 of different length of fibers, especially those that combine natural and man-made types.

 Longer fibers pill less than short ones because it has less loose fiber ends, needing

 considerable more abrasion on the fabric surface to release themselves from the yarn.